How to buy Oracle shares

 Oracle share dividends

-While Oracle's payout ratio might seem fairly standard, it's worth remembering that Oracle may be investing much of the rest of its net profits in future growth.
+While Oracle's payout ratio might seem low, this can signify that Oracle is investing more in its future growth.

 Have Oracle's shares ever split?